 There are limits on the amount of space heating a house can receive payments for.
 The heat demand limits are set at 20,000kWh for ASHPs, 25,000kWh for biomass boilers and stoves and 30,000kWh for GSHPs.
 There is no limit for solar water heating systems.

 For heat pumps, if the deemed demand is more than the capped limit then you will be paid the unit tariff multiplied by the amount of renewable heat that contributes to the capped demand.

-If you have questions about an existing Domestic RHI application or a system already approved for Domestic RHI payments please contact Ofgem e-Serve, the scheme administrators, at 0300 003 0744 between 9:00am-5:00pm Monday-Friday or at email@example.com.
+If you have questions about an existing domestic RHI application or a system already approved for domestic RHI payments please contact Ofgem e-Serve, the scheme administrators, at 0300 003 0744 (Monday – Friday) or by emailing email@example.com.
 You can find their telephone opening hours on Ofgem’s website.

 Assignment of Rights (AoR)

 Those who successfully applied before the scheme closed on 31 March 2022 receive RHI payments quarterly over seven years.
-The amount you receive will depend on a number of factors – including the technology you install, the latest tariffs available for each technology and – in some cases – metering.
+The amount received will depend on a number of factors – including the technology you install, the latest tariffs available for each technology and – in some cases – metering.